-As a healthcare professional with the right mix of skills and experience, you're in high demand.
-An impending talent shortage, plus the skills gap in the industry is fueling competition among employers, which means greater opportunities for candidates.
-Improved compensation and greater professional development opportunities are more commonplace-and working with a recruiter is more valuable than ever.
+As a healthcare professional with the right mix of skills and experience, you're a hot commodity.
+The skills gap in the industry is fueling competition among employers, which means greater opportunities for candidates.
+Generous bonuses and greater professional development opportunities are more commonplace and working with a recruiter is more valuable than ever.